kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I'm also amazed they're showing a film which was posted on the `@jctot19` Google search results around Christmas.
 - It's about child sex trafficking.
+- I talk about this [in another section](#telegramsignal) on this page.
-- Curiously, the film I watch on the plane is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking, and more curiously the film's picture came up as a result on my `@jctot19 x` searches around December 2023.
+- The film is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking.
+- A still from the film had come up as a result on `@jctot19 x` searches around December 2023.

+![Bali flight film](../../content/images/bali-flight/film-about-child-trafficking.jpg)

+- The picture had peaked my curiosity so much, I looked it up and discovered it was a film about child sex trafficking.
+- I watch it.
 - I write an extraordinarily long message to a hacker I believe is the trumpet teacher on Signal while I'm on the plane.
+- I explain I'm watching the film I believe he posted on my Google search results for me to see.
+- We find out at the end of the film that the real life protagonist, Tim Ballard, is married to a woman called Katherine.
-- I find the whole thing very significant, obviously, and I am 100% convinced the person I'm talking to on Signal is the trumpet teacher.
+- I find the whole thing extraordinarily significant.
-- I take a pic and send it.

-![Bali flight film](../../content/images/bali-flight/film-about-child-trafficking.jpg)
+- Is someone checking in to make sure I know I'm not alone?
+- Is the trumpet teacher I am in love with working for good and against the baby rapists after all?

-- On arrival I meet some colleagues.
-Everyone seems happy to see me, chatty and friendly.
+- On arrival at Bali I meet some colleagues.
+- Everyone seems happy to see me, chatty and friendly.
+- Expectant, maybe.

 ### Arriving at the hotel